benjaminsmeyer/hackmit2023/README.md

 We used Rust and the Bevy game engine to implement the visualizations of each stage, taking in the user code's output and displaying it in an intuitive way.
+The Rust code is contained in the `game/` directory.

 We used Racket to implement the user-facing command-line interface, which allows users to generate templates for a chosen stage and language, and run their code that is then visualized.
+The Racket code is contained in the `gameio/` directory.

 ## Usage